 So here it is, take your time and marvel:

-Once you click the wheel, you are automatically redirected to their website and served a pop-up banner, which reveals the size of the discount you get.
-I happened to click the 40% OFF.
+Once you click the wheel, you are automatically redirected to their website and served a pop-up banner, revealing the size of the discount you get.
+I happened to click 40% OFF.
+If you’re looking for a simple yet efficient tool to make a banner, we’ve got you covered.

 Impressive (mesmerizing) ad, isn’t it?